 - Identifying explicit and implicit norms and perspectives related to transport, climate and societal development expressed in these arenas/by these actors and in the processes/practices in focus.

 - Exploring tensions, conflicts/conflicting rationalities and how these are expressed and managed in practice, in key arenas and by key actors, throughout the transport policy and planning process.

-The project is carried out by means of a qualitative methodological approach with an emphasis on in-depth interviews with planners and decision makers.
-Our work also includes analyzing the content of documents that investigate, analyze and consolidate the direction of the transport system's long-term development.
+The project was carried out by means of a qualitative methodological approach with an emphasis on in-depth interviews with planners and decision makers.
+The work also included analyzing the content of documents that investigate, analyze and consolidate the direction of the transport system's long-term development.

 Linnea Eriksson, VTI

 Joanna Dickinson, Naturvårdsverket

 Fredrik Pettersson-Löfstedt, LTH